mixpanel/docs/pages/docs/session-replay/session-replay-ios.md

 Mixpanel Session Replay helps you quickly understand your customers and make better product decisions by combining quantitative and qualitative user insights.

+# Availability
+Currently, iOS Session Replay is in invite-only Alpha access for customers on our Enterprise plan.

 For any questions about Session Replay or iOS Alpha access, please reach out to your Account Manager.
 Note: as our Alpha program is early access, our functionality may have bugs and cause crashes.
 Be sure to test thoroughly before enabling in production.

 # Quick Start Guide